hindutva/hindutva.github.io/main/rivals/aananda-addiction.md

 title: Ananda-addictions
 ---

-See [here](../../tattvam/puruShArtha/) for an introduction to Ananda addiction and their great subversion of the dharma-puruShArtha.
+See elsewhere for an introduction to Ananda addiction and their great subversion of the dharma-puruShArtha.

 ## Schools
 ### Non veda-rejecting systems